Socialist Party (France): French socialist movement and the SFIO

 After the liberation of France in 1944, the SFIO re-emerged in a coalition with a powerful French Communist Party (PCF), which became the largest left-wing party, and the Christian democratic Popular Republican Movement (MRP).
 This alliance installed the main elements of the French welfare state and the French Fourth Republic, but it did not survive the Cold War.
 In May 1947, the Socialist Prime Minister Paul Ramadier dismissed the Communist ministers.
 Blum proposed the construction of a Third Force with the centre-left and the centre-right, against the Gaullists and the Communists.
 However, his candidate to lead of the SFIO, Daniel Mayer, was defeated by Guy Mollet.

 Mollet was supported by the left wing of the party.
 Paradoxically, he spoke a Marxist language without questioning the alliance with the centre and the centre-right.
-His leadership was shaken when the party divided in 1954 about the European Defence Community (the half of the SFIO parliamentary group voted "no", against the instructions of the party lead, participating to the failure of the project).
+His leadership was shaken when the party divided in 1954 about the European Defence Community.
+Half of the SFIO parliamentary group voted "no", against the instructions of the party leaders.
+This led to the failure of the project.
 But later, Mollet got involved the SFIO in the build of a centre-left coalition, the Republican Front, which won a plurality in the 1956 elections.
-Consequently, he was Prime Minister at the head of a minority government.
+Consequently, he was prime minister at the head of a minority government.
 But the party was in decline, as were the Radicals, and the left never came close to forming a united front.
 Indeed, this led Mollet to assert, "the Communist Party is not on the left, but in the East".
 The repressive policy of Mollet in the Algerian War and his support for Charles de Gaulle's come-back in 1958 (the party lead called to vote "yes" in referendum on Fifth Republic's constitution) caused a split and the foundation of the dissident Unified Socialist Party (PSU).
 The SFIO returned to opposition in 1959.
 Discredited by its fluctuating policy during the Fourth Republic, it reached its lowest ebb in the 1960s.

 Both because of its opposition to the principle of presidential election by universal suffrage and because De Gaulle's re-election appeared inevitable, the SFIO did not nominate a candidate for the 1965 presidential election.
 Consequently, it supported the candidacy of François Mitterrand, a former minister of the Fourth Republic who had been a conservative, then a leftist independent.
 He was resolutely anti-Gaullist.
 Supported by all the left-wing parties, he obtained a good result and faced De Gaulle in an unexpected second ballot, becoming the leader of the non-Communist left.